Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-Tissot watches carry the Swiss Made tag.
+As you might’ve expected, Tissot watches carry the Swiss Made tag.
 In other words, the movements have been assembled and inspected in Switzerland, and at least 60% of manufacturing costs are domestic.

-As long as the set rules for watches to carry the tag are followed, we should not worry much about the origins of tiny components that go into the watch.
+As long as the set rules for watches to carry the label are followed, we should not worry much about the origins of tiny components that go into the watch.

 In regards to the location of the company, the brand’s headquarters is situated in the very spot where everything got a start nearly 160 years ago – in Le Locle, Switzerland.

-It is the most significant and widespread material employed in the industry, and for a good reason – stainless steel never rusts, while providing heat-resistant and scratch-resistant properties at the same time.
+It is the most significant and widespread material employed in the industry, and for a good reason – stainless steel never rusts, while providing heat-resistant and scratch-resistant properties.
 It requires low maintenance and is easy to form into different shapes.

-High-end Tissot styles are often gold-plated for a delicate finish, whereas sports styles are sometimes coated with PVD (Physical Vapour Deposition) for added durability.
+High-end Tissot models are often gold-plated for a delicate finish, whereas sports pieces are sometimes coated with PVD (Physical Vapour Deposition) for added durability.

 And it will be good news to those who’ve already fancied themselves wearing one of the timepieces, since there are just a few in the world who could match the quality of Tissot at a given price point.